pyepri.displayers

 Interactive image displayers

-Tools for displaying images (currently only 4D spectral-spatial images) and interacting with the display through mouse and keyboard interactive commands (interactions are not available using notebooks).
+Tools for displaying images (3D images & 4D spectral-spatial images) and interacting with the display through mouse and keyboard interactive commands (interactions are not available using notebooks).

 Static (but updatable) image displayers

-Static image displayers can be used to display different kind of images (2D & 3D, mono & multisource images) in different execution environments (console & notebooks).
+Static image displayers can be used to display different kind of images (mono & multisource 2D & 3D images, spectral-spatial 4D images) in different execution environments (console & notebooks).

 They come with the possibility to update the displayed image at any moment (useful in an iterative framework).